 Today, there are apps available to assist with every aspect of life, including your mental health.
 Mobile apps make it possible to track symptoms and get support for many issues, including depression and bipolar disorder.

-Addiction apps are a popular subset.
-These addiction recovery apps claim to help prevent relapse and promote sober living.
+Habit-building and addiction recovery applications are becoming increasingly popular.
+Using technology for rehab could help prevent relapse and promote sober living.
 But do they deliver on their promises?
+Can AI cure addiction?
 Read on to get the full story on apps for addiction and mental health tracking.

 Using Technology to Support Recovery

-Although their features and benefits vary, addiction apps seek to support recovery.
 Addiction is a lifelong disease that requires ongoing care to prevent relapse.
-By fitting self-care and monitoring easily into the daily routine, apps for addiction may help lower the likelihood of relapse.
+By reducing the effort required to manage addiction, apps may help lower the likelihood of relapse.
 Reviews of popular apps show anecdotal success, and scientific studies confirm the benefits as well.
-One published in JAMA Psychiatry found alcoholics using a smartphone app experienced fewer risky drinking days than those who didn’t.
+A recent health policy investigation published in JAMA Network Open noted that virtual peer recovery support programs and other digital health technologies are being used by a growing number of providers to help remove barriers to accessing addiction treatment.

 Benefits of Addiction Apps